Sushant-Suresh/Crimes_Against_Women_In_India_Dashboard/README.md

 ## Overview

 This repository contains the dataset, data source and dashboard link for a project focused on analyzing trends and visualising key insights into various types of crimes against women in India from 2001-2021 using a detailed dashboard.
-The project utilizes Google Sheets for comprehensive insights and visualization.
+The project utilizes Microsoft PowerBI for comprehensive insights and visualization.

 ## Key Features